koisland/GradTimestamps/README.md

 Uses pytube/tqdm to download the videos,
-OpenCV to perform image processing, and Tesseract OCR/pytesseract to parse text from the image.
+OpenCV to perform image processing, and Tesseract OCR/pytesseract (Untrained) to parse text from the image.

 Outputs a text file of a list of timestamps, names, majors, and timestamped Youtube links.